Create PDF documents using React.js

 Sink

 I don't plan my styles ahead, that is why I keep them inline as long they are short and not repetitive.I'm reluctant to create a new file for every new component I think of.
-I have a habit of writing components in a single file until they start to look misplaced and at the moment the Invoice
+I have a habit of writing components in a single file until they start to look misplaced and at the moment the Invoice, looks just that.

 Looking at the header component, it seems like something I want to appear on every pdf document, except for the 'INVOICE' title.
 We can refactor it to a generic component that accepts a title prop.